Aarong93/BubbleTrouble/README.md

 # Poke Trouble

 Poke Trouble is a Pokemon themed web game inspired by the game Bubble Trouble.
-Features to game modes, classic and survival.
+Features two game modes, classic and survival.

 [Play the game!][live]